-The most famous newsstand in Piazza della Scala, where politicians and singers of Teatro Alla Scala went to “read themselves”, today it is a landmark for people looking for souvenirs of Milan.
+Famous for many years as the newsstand in Piazza della Scala, where politicians and singers from La Scala would go to read, today it is a point of reference for those seeking souvenirs of Milan.

 Galleria Vittorio Emanuele II, 11-12 – Milano